ARhackintosh/OC-Configs/README.md

     - if you use an hp motherboard, you also have to enable unblockfsconnect in [UEFI-Quirks](https://dortania.github.io/OpenCore-Install-Guide/config.plist/ivy-bridge.html#quirks-4)

 - **haswell**
-    - you have to specify which way you use the igpu in [DeviceProperties-Add](https://dortania.github.io/OpenCore-Install-Guide/config.plist/haswell.html#add-2)
+    - you have to specify how do you use the igpu in [DeviceProperties-Add](https://dortania.github.io/OpenCore-Install-Guide/config.plist/haswell.html#add-2)
     - if you have missing bios options you have to edit [kernel-quirks](https://dortania.github.io/OpenCore-Install-Guide/config.plist/haswell.html#add-2)
     - to change bootargs edit [NVRAM-Add](https://dortania.github.io/OpenCore-Install-Guide/config.plist/ivy-bridge.html#add-4)
     - you have to change the SMBios, and add all the missing info(mlb,rom,product,serial) in [Platforminfo](https://dortania.github.io/OpenCore-Install-Guide/config.plist/ivy-bridge.html#platforminfo)